sdtaylor/pyPRISMClimate/README.md

 pip install git+git://github.com/sdtaylor/pyPRISMClimate
 ```

-## Usage
+## Quick Start

-Four primary functions available to get a single date, or series of dates,
+Four primary functions are available to get a single date, or series of dates,
 of either the daily or monthly prism data.

 Available variables are tmean, tmin, tmax, or ppt.